microsoft/rushstack.io-website/pages/heft/overview.md

   Working from a more standardized foundation makes custom rigs more understandable for newcomers.

 - **Optimized**: Heft tracks fine-grained performance metrics at each step.
-Although Heft is still in its early stages, it already implements optimizations such as: incremental compilation, symlinking of cache files to avoid copying, reuse of compiler state across multiple emit targets, and a single compiler pass for Jest and Webpack.
+Although Heft is still in its early stages, the TypeScript plugin already implements optimizations such as: filesystem caching, incremental compilation, symlinking of cache files to avoid copying, hosting the compiler in a separate worker process, and a single compiler pass for Jest and Webpack.

 ## How do I use it?